 These seekers of enlightenment encounter roadblocks and enemies on the path.
 There is also a central villain or adversary with supernatural powers.
 The adversary heads a group that opposes the hero’s quest.
 Our hero also has a core group of followers who are crucial to the story.
 In the end, the hero triumphs over the adversary and returns to help others do the same.

-Stories of Rebirth and Renewal
+Stories of Rebirth, Renewal and Reincarnation

 — Born of a virgin on the Winter solstice, December 25